-The applicant must demonstrate full control of all parcels of land and buildings included in the project through a fully executed agreement in a form acceptable to CHFA such as an option agreement, lease, recorded fee simple deed, a purchase or sale agreement, or other similar instruments.
-All extensions of such instruments must be included at the time of application so that it can be determined that such instruments are still in effect and have not expired.
+The applicant must demonstrate full control of all parcels of land and buildings included in the project through a fully executed agreement in a form acceptable to CHFA, such as an option agreement, long-term ground lease, recorded fee simple deed, or a purchase or sale agreement, prior to the application deadline.
+For all forms of site control, a copy of the current owner's recorded deed or title commitment showing the current owner for each parcel shall be submitted as supporting documentation.
+It is highly recommended that the site control documents extend through a period beyond CHFA's project approval date or allow for extensions of the documents.
+All extensions of such instruments must be included at the time of application, so that it can be determined that such instruments are still in effect and have not expired at the time of submittal.
 Warranty deeds must be recorded.
 Site control must be demonstrated at the time of application for all proposed sites.
+Site control documents should be assignable to the eventual tax-credit partnership without the consent of the seller or other party.
+Please see CHFA's website at www.chfainfo.com/arh/lihtc/Pages/application.aspx for additional guidelines.